hyperledger/iroha/docs/source/references/config.md

 ### `torii.status_url`

-Torii URL for reporting status for administration.
+Torii URL for reporting internal status for administration.

 Has type `String`.
 Can be configured via environment variable `TORII_STATUS_URL`